topheman/react-es6-isomorphic/README.md

 The client-side code is written in ES6 with modules that work as well on the client as on the server (like React, superagent ...).

-* client-side : a bundle is made with webpack and accessible either via its hot-reload dev server, or written inside `/build` folder
+* client-side : a bundle is made with webpack and accessible either via the webpack dev server, or written inside `/build` folder
 * server-side : `require('babel/register')` lets me use those es6 modules without any transpiling step (babel does it itself on the fly, I don't have to worry about it)

 I also made a set of npm tasks for the build step, that creates a bundle inside the `/build` folder (including js, sass to css, images ...)

-* `npm run webpack-build` : build for dev with sourceMaps
-* `npm run webpack-build-prod` : build for the prod (minified, optimized and also, the url of the topheman-apis-proxy instance server is changed, injected directly into the build - [todo write a section here or on the other repo])
-* `npm run webpack-build-heroku` : same as above, though, it's using the local grunt-cli (because it's this task which is used on `postinstall` when delivering on heroku, so that the client-side bundle is built when pushing on heroku)
+`npm run webpack-build` will build the assets to `/build` (with sourcemaps and all), you can `npm start` after if you want, to check the project without webpack involved.

+This task is triggered at post-install, since it's based on the `NODE_ENV` variable, it will create the bundle in the correct mode.

 ###Deploy